Trandafiru: With Hat-Prince

 The princess goes on a long journey through deserts and wilderness in search of her husband, and passes by the houses of the Sfînta Lun'i (Holy Moon), where she gains a golden fork with golden spindle, the Sfînta Vineri (Holy Friday), who gives her a golden shawl, and the Sfînta Duminica (Holy Sunday).
 At Holy Sunday's hut, she summons every animal in the world to discern the location of Hat-prinț, but none knows of it, save for a latecomer lark.
 The lark has flown over Hat-prinț's new location, so Holy Sunday orders the bird to fly with the pregnant princess there and gives her a golden hen with four chicks.
-The lark carries the princess on a aerial journey to the kingdom of Hat-prinț and she takes out the golden objects to draw the attention of the maidservants that work for the local high empress.
+The lark carries the princess on an aerial journey to the kingdom of Hat-prinț and she takes out the golden objects to draw the attention of the maidservants that work for the local high empress.
 The princess makes a deal with the high empress: a golden object for the right of staying one night in the prince's quarters.
 A deal is made and the princess tries to wake Hat-prinț in the first two nights, begging him to touch her, to no avail.
 On the third day, a young male servant sees the princess take out the golden hen with chicks and goes to talk to Hat-prinț, who is on a hunt in the forest.
 The young servant alerts Hat-prinț of the pleading and crying woman that has come out at night to talk to him, and warns him to avoid eating and drinking anything, but to feign sleep.
 That same night, the high empress gives Hat-prinț his meal, but he says he will retire to his chambers.
 Soon, the princess, his true wife, appears to him and begs to be touched.
 He wakes up and places his hand on her, allowing her to give birth to male golden-haired twins.
 The high empress enters the room to take out the princess, but Hat-prinț orders her to be seized and burnt inside a barrel filled with tar.
 After releasing the servants from the palace, who were enslaved by the witches, Hat-prinț, his wife and their twins go back to his sisters-in-law's houses to retrieve their sons and the whole family returns to Hat-prinț's parents' kingdom, where he declares he is free of the curse and can live in the upper world again.
 According to Bîrlea, the tale was collected in Bucharest from an informant named Zlotar Gheorge, from Fundu Moldovei.